Nyanhtet-Bat/CarParkingY2/README.md

 # Car Parking (webdataproject)

-This is about laptop renting webpage
+This is about car parking webpage

 ## Install the dependencies
 ```bash